etursunbaev/terraform-testwork/Readme.md

 User-data installs apache2 web server, provisions simple html page with tags information retrieved from instance meta-data

 ## Variables
-Variables are configures in `variables.tf` file with default or empty values.
+Variables are configured in `variables.tf` file with default or empty values.
 You should use own values in `terraform.tfvars` file
 ```
 your_first_name = "First Name"
 your_last_name = "Last Name"